lunitin/omnirune/README.md

 # OmniRune

-Tomenet Ultimate Runemaster preferences by Aldritek
+TomeNET Ultimate Runemaster Macro Set by Aldritek

 Put this in your TomeNET-user folder with your <character>.prf files